prskid1000/Cross_Zero/README.md

 # Cross_Zero
-A Tic-Tac-Toe in React-Native using expo
+A Tic-Tac-Toe Game in React-Native using expo